Tag: Andy Slaughter

 Andy Slaughter – 2016 Parliamentary Question to the Foreign and Commonwealth Office

-To ask the Secretary of State for Foreign and Commonwealth Affairs, what representations he has made to his Saudi Arabian counterpart on the case of Abdullah al-Zaher.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what representations his Department made to the Saudi Arabian government on Sheikh Nimr al-Nimr (a) prior to and (b) after his execution.

 Mr Tobias Ellwood